Refining Concentration for Gaussian Quadratic Chaos with Applications in Sonar and Communications

-We present four bounds on $\Pr(\boldsymbol{\Delta}>t)$ that depend on $A$ only through $n$ and $\|A\|$.
-One candidate is the~$m_\infty$-bound in (\ref{infty_m}).
-The second and third candidates are relaxed versions of HW and LM inequalities, respectively, which do not depend on $\|A\|_2$ anymore.
-The relaxed HW inequality is
+We present five bounds on $\Pr(\boldsymbol{\Delta}>t)$ that depend on $A$ only through $\|A\|$.
+One candidate is the~$m_\infty$-bound in (\ref{infty_m}) with $r(A)=n$.
+The second and third candidates are relaxed versions of HWI and LMI, respectively, which do not depend on $\|A\|_2$ anymore.
+The relaxed HWI~is